kshowalter/SNAS/docs/client-server.md

 ## Other functions

+## User management

-### User management
+### User creation

 On client the user enters their username and password.
 The password is converted to a hash.
+The username and password hash are transmitted to the server as is?

+The server creates a token and sends this to the client.

+The client saves this token in local storage to send with each request.

+### Login

-The user name are transmitted to the server as is?
+On client the user enters their username and password.
+The password is converted to a hash.
+The username and password hash are transmitted to the server as is?

 On the server the username is used to pull retrieve the user document.
 The password hash submitted by the user is compared to the database hash.

 Options:
 * [Passport](https://github.com/jaredhanson/passport): "Simple, unobtrusive authentication for Node.js. http://passportjs.org/"